Above top secret clearances are a misnomer. They seem spooky, but are often mis-characterized.

 Governments award clearances to employees and contractors after a rigorous vetting process.
 The higher the clearance, the deeper the investigation.

 For instance, applicants go through a credit history audit.
 That isn’t simply to confirm they are financially sound.
 Instead, it is to search for an outstanding debt.
 A foreign agent could use debt as a social engineering tool.
 In return, they could drive a vulnerable individual to leak national security related information for financial freedom.

 The standard clearances in the US are: Confidential, Secret, and Top Secret (TS).

 Above Top Secret

-- Cosmic/ATOMAL Top Secret: NATO has its own system of security classifications, and COSMIC TOP SECRET and ATOMAL are the highest of their kind.
-Information at this level is not only highly sensitive but could have grave ramifications to NATO, meaning not just one nation but many.
-ATOMAL has overlap with Q Clearances in the US and deals with space and energy related matters.
+- Cosmic/ATOMAL Top Secret: NATO has its own security classifications.
+From those, COSMIC TOP SECRET and ATOMAL are the highest ranking.
+Information at this level, if leaked, could have grave ramifications for NATO adjacent forces.
+ATOMAL shares similarities with Q Clearances.
+In that regard, ATOMAL holders work with sensitive space and energy related information.

-- YANKEE WHITE: it isn’t as sexy as the rest, and is unique to the US, but YANKEE WHITE clearance holders are anyone near the President, including administrative and logistical staff.
+- YANKEE WHITE: This clearance is unique to the U.S. Anyone working near the President must possess one, including administrative and logistical staff.